The Flag of the Republic of Texas Navy

 (I’m surprised He aint wearin knee pads!) *No Smiley*

 I have purchased a variety of timer switches for my outdoor lights.
 Since I didn’t purchase them all at the same time, I currently have four comprised of three different models.
 One of those models can be programmed via a 3.5 mm headphone jack connected to a cell phone.
-It requires a cord with two male connections at either end.… Read more »
+It requires a cord with two male connections at either end.
+You can run the Defiant app and very easily program in whatever you like.
+I typically use the dusk till dawn feature.
+That is all well and good until we get a strong thunderstorm and power blips.
+That seems to… Read more »

 #70 – That fake Messkin’ll say ANYTHING for a vote or a few more than his already well exceeded 15 minutes!